 Most other countries also have a standard patent system.
 Only selected countries have a system to protect second tier inventions.
 Generally, in other countries these forms of second tier protection are called utility models.

 Separate to the patent system is the system for registration of designs to protect the appearance of a product.
 An invention for a product may also have protectable design aspects and registered design protection can be obtained concurrently with patent protection.
-Registered designs will not be covered in this booklet.
-For further information, please ask for our guide: Registered Designs in Australia.

 The monopoly term of a patent is intended to give its owner the ability to at least recoup the cost of the research and development that has gone into the invention.
 In Australia (and most other countries) standard patents have a maximum term of 20 years, provided periodic fees are paid to the Patent Office.
 In Australia and some other countries, patents for pharmaceutical substances can obtain an extension to account for the delays in obtaining regulatory approval.
 Innovation patents have a maximum term of eight years.